aSapien/putio-plex-server/README.md

 PUTIO_AUTH_TOKEN="YOUR_APP_TOKEN" # Create a put.io app and copy the token here PUTIO_PARENT_ID="REMOTE_)DIR_ID" # Target put.io directory parent id (can be copied from the url)
 ```
+3. Clone this repo into your home folder
-3. `cd` into the directory of this repo and start the service units
+4. `cd` into the directory of this repo and start the service units

 ```bash
 sudo systemctl link ./rclone-mount.service